desteves/realm/README.md

 - Test all auth mechanisms, so far only test anonymous login.
 - Add `*_test` everywhere
 - Implement `Disconnect` for auth packages.
+- Don't show errors array when no error.

 ## Atlas and Stitch Set up